-- 32.1 Disciplinary offences are classified as minor, serious and extremely serious, depending on their nature and effects. - 32.2 The following disciplinary offences are considered to be minor: - a) Wearing the corresponding uniform incorrectly. - b) Abstaining from participating in any academic and institutional activities scheduled by the School, or leaving the classroom without justification. - c) Failing to fulfill the established time to arrive at school or at any of the scheduled classes. - d) Neglecting classes and failing to fulfil the activities scheduled by the teacher. - e) Misusing school supplies, classrooms and other School spaces. - f) Neglecting the personal appearance. - g) Addressing any member of the Educational Community disrespectfully. - h) Not bringing to school the supplies required for the successful development of the academic activities. - i) Abstaining from handing over circulars or notifications to the parents. - j) Failing to fulfill the ban of using any type of electronic device, according to each teacher's rules. - k) Any other behaviors that disrupt the normal development of the institutional activities.
+- 32.1 Disciplinary offences are classified as minor, serious and extremely serious, depending on their nature and effects. - 32.2 The following disciplinary offences are considered to be minor: - a) Failure to follow the guidelines or instructions from a member of the school or those guidelines related to behavior or corrections in behavior listed in the Parent/Student Handbook (Manual de Convivencia). - b) Wearing the corresponding uniform incorrectly. - c) Abstaining from participating in any academic and institutional activities scheduled by the School or leaving the classroom without justification. - d) Failing to fulfill the established time to arrive at school or at any of the scheduled classes. - e) Neglecting classes and failing to fulfil the activities scheduled by the teacher. - f) Misusing school supplies, classrooms and other School spaces. - g) Neglecting the personal appearance. - h) Addressing any member of the Educational Community disrespectfully. - i) Not bringing to school the supplies required for the successful development of the academic activities. - j) Abstaining from handing over circulars or notifications to the parents. - k) Failing to fulfill the ban of using any type of electronic device, according to each teacher's rules. - 1) Any other behaviors that disrupt the normal development of the institutional activities.

-Paragraph: Any of the above described behaviors will constitute a minor disciplinary offence, even if the misconduct occurs through virtual or technological means, from the student's place of residence or from any other place, considering that the educational service offered by the School may be provided in the home education modality, classroom-based or under the alternation scheme.
+Paragraph: Any of the above-described behaviors will constitute a minor disciplinary offence, even if the misconduct occurs through virtual or technological means, from the student's place of residence or from any other place, considering that the educational service offered by the School may be provided in the home education modality, classroom-based or under the alternation scheme.